BrendenEum/Website/content/authors/admin/_index.md

 Hello!
 I am currently a Postdoctoral Fellow in the Marketing Department at the Rotman School of Management, working with [Ryan Webb](http://ryan-webb.com/).

 My research focuses on **brains in markets**: The computational properties of brains (how they accumulate evidence, allocate attention, encode value) have direct, measurable consequences for demand, prices, welfare, and market design.

-I develop models of how individuals think and use these to explain market-level outcomes, from ad click-through rates and vehicle demand to price dynamics and allocative efficiency.
-I also use these models to provide a foundation for designing better markets, mechanisms, and choice environments that improve consumer welfare.
+{{< figure src="brains_in_markets.png" width="80%" >}}

+I use structural models of the decision-making process and experiments to explore things like video ad clicks, vehicle demand, trading market prices, and matching market outcomes.

 I recently received my [Ph.D. in Social and Decision Neuroscience](https://www.hss.caltech.edu/graduate-studies/social-and-decision-neuroscience-phd-program) from Caltech, where I was advised by [Antonio Rangel](https://www.rnl.caltech.edu/) and supported by the [Chen Graduate Research Fellowship](https://neuroscience.caltech.edu/people/chen-graduate-fellows/2019-2020).
 Before that, I was as a [predoctoral fellow at Columbia Business School](https://business.columbia.edu/research-resources/research-opportunities/predoctoral-staff-associates) (Economics Division) for two years and earned an M.A. in Economics from Columbia University.